kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 ::: warning
 When using a cursor with the `scroll` option, Elasticsearch has to duplicate the transaction log to keep consistent results during the entire scroll session.
-It **can lead to memory leaks** if a scroll duration too great is provided, or if too many scroll sessions are open simultaneously.
+It **can lead to memory issues** if a scroll duration too high is provided, or if too many scroll sessions are open simultaneously.

 By default, Kuzzle sets a maximum scroll duration of 1 minute.